MTadder/YueRunner/README.md

 > Help out by reporting any issues to the [Github](https://github.com/MTadder/YueRunner)

-- Settings pertaining to the `yue.exe` are currently unavailable.
+- Settings pertaining to `yue` are currently unavailable.

 ## Release Notes